 Please read through this letter with your student tonight (8/27), verify that your student has a homework assignment sheet, and sign the back page.
 Your child should return this signed letter to me tomorrow in class.

-This will be my seventh year teaching 7th and 8 the grade mathematics at Slavens and my eleventh year in DPS.
+This will be my eighth year teaching 7th and 8 the grade mathematics at Slavens and my twelfth year in DPS.
 I received my Bachelors of Architecture and my teaching credential from Carnegie Mellon University in Pittsburgh, Pennsylvania and my Masters of Education from Lesley University.
 I then worked as an architect in San Francisco and Santa Barbara for three years while my wife worked towards her law degree at the University of California at Berkeley.
 We moved here in September 2001 and I spent my first year in Denver substitute teaching primarily at Colorado Academy.
 I accepted a permanent position in the Denver Public Schools in August 2002.
-The four years prior to teaching at Slavens, I taught seventh and eighth grade connected math aswell as algebra at Grant Middle School.
+The four years prior to teaching at Slavens, I taught seventh and eighth grade connected math as well as algebra at Grant Middle School.
 I still stay active in architecture by teaching an architecture program sponsored by the Denver Architectural Foundation and Slater Paull Architects.
 Besides my interests in teaching and architecture, I also have a passion for triathlon.
-I have been competing in the sport since 1991 and raced as a professional from 1999 to 2002.
-You can read about this season at firstname.lastname@example.org
+I have been competing in the sport since 1991 and raced as a professional from 1999 to 2002. .

 Seventh and Eighth Grade Connected Math Program (CMP 2)